HabibJah1/code-quiz/README.md

 # Mdoule 4 Assignment: Code Quiz

-## User Story
+## Description
-AS A coding boot camp student
+I created a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers

-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers Acceptance Criteria
+## Acceptance Criteria
 GIVEN I am taking a code quiz
 WHEN I click the start button
 THEN a timer starts and I am presented with a question